vishvAsa/devaH/bloodlines/bhRguH/_index.md

 Parameśwara (ad 1360–1455) was one of the most well-known astronomers of Kerala and enunciator in ad 1430 of the famous DRK system of computation of the positions of planets in his work “Drgganitam.”
 He belonged to Brugu gotra and was a Rgvedin of “Aswalayana Sutra.”
 His son Damodara was also a great astronomer.

 Parameśwara was a prolific author and he composed nearly 30 works.
 Among these writings included are (1) “the Drgganitam,” (2) Goldipika I, II, III written in ad 1443, (3) three manuels on improved computations and rationale of the occurrence of eclipses, namely “Grahana,” “Grahana mandana,” and “Grahananyaya-dipika,” and (4) “Candracchāyā-ganitham” (a manuel on moon’s shadow) and “Vakyakarana.”

+### कायस्थाः
+- Naval Kishore, pioneer publisher ("Empire of books").
+They were kayasthas who started claiming brahmin status